Economic history of Somalia: Scientific socialism 1970 to 1975

-The socialist revolution after 1975
+Socialist revolution post-1975

 Popular enthusiasm for the revolution began to dissipate by the mid-1970s.
 Many officials had become corrupt, using their positions for personal gain, and a number of ideologues had been purged from the administration as potential threats to their military superiors.
 Perhaps most important, Siad Barre's regime was focusing its attention on the political goal of "liberating" the Ogaden (Ogaadeen) rather than on the economic goal of socialist transformation.
 The Somali economy was hurt as much by these factors and by the economic cost of creating a large modern army as it was by the concurrent drought.
 Two economic trends from this period were noteworthy: increasing debt and the collapse of the small industrial sector.

 During the 1970s, foreign debt increased faster than export earnings.
 By the end of the decade, Somalia's debt of 4 billion shillings equaled the earnings from seventy-five years' worth of banana exports (based on 1978 data).
 About one-third was owed to centrally planned economies (mainly the Soviet Union, US$110 million; China, US$87.2 million; with small sums to Bulgaria and the German Democratic Republic (East Germany).
 Another one-third of the debt was owed to countries in the Organisation for Economic Cooperation and Development (OECD).
 Finally, one-third was owed to members of the Organization of the Petroleum Exporting Countries (OPEC) (principally Saudi Arabia, US$81.9 million; Abu Dhabi, US$67.0 million; the Arab Fund for Economic and Social Development, US$34.7 million; Kuwait, US$27.1 million; and smaller amounts to Iraq, Qatar, the OPEC special account, Libya, and Algeria, in that order).
 Many loans, especially from the Soviet Union, were, in effect, written off.
 Later, many loan repayments to OECD states were rescheduled.
 But thanks to the accumulated debt burden, by the 1980s the economy could not attract foreign capital, and virtually all international funds made available to Somalia in rescheduling agreements came with the provision that international civil servants would monitor all expenditures.
 As a result of its international debt, therefore, Somalia lost control over its macroeconomic structure.